Nanowire

 Crystalline 2×2-atom tin selenide nanowire grown inside a single-wall carbon nanotube (tube diameter ≈1 nm).

-A nanowire is a nanostructure in the form of a wire with the diameter of the order of a nanometre (10^{−9} m).
+A nanowire is a nanostructure in the form of a wire with the diameter of the order of nanometres (10^{−9} m).
 More generally, nanowires can be defined as structures that have a thickness or diameter constrained to tens of nanometers or less and an unconstrained length.
-At these scales, quantum mechanical effects are important—which coined the term "quantum wires".
+At these scales, quantum mechanical effects play an important role—which coined the term "quantum wires".

-Many different types of nanowires exist, including superconducting (e.g. YBCO), metallic (e.g. Ni, Pt, Au, Ag), semiconducting (e.g. silicon nanowires (SiNWs), InP, GaN) and insulating (e.g. SiO_{2}, TiO_{2}).
+Many different types of nanowires exist, including superconducting (e.g. YBCO), metallic (e.g. Ni, Pt, Au, Ag), semiconducting (e.g. silicon nanowires (SiNWs), III-V compounds) and insulating (e.g. SiO_{2}, TiO_{2}).
 Molecular nanowires are composed of repeating molecular units either organic (e.g. DNA) or inorganic (e.g. Mo_{6}S_{9−x}I_{x}).
+Because of their small size, nanowires are synthesized using various nanofabrication methods.

+The physical properties (e.g. conductance, mechanical strength) of nanowires can differ greatly from the corresponding bulk material, which makes them interesting for electronic, mechanical and optical applications.